For Those Who “Walked the Walk”

 It was “Vietnam.”

-Posted by Gordon Duff, Senior Editor on August 20, 2013, With 4830 Reads Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on August 20, 2013, With 4834 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.